+Intangible assets include non-proprietary club shares and computer software licenses, which are accounted for under the cost model.

-The Company's non-proprietary club shares is assessed as having indefinite useful life and is tested annually for any impairment.
-Certain non-proprietary club shares were assessed to be impaired as determined by the management; hence, an adequate amount of allowance for impairment has been recognized.
+Intangible assets are subject to annual impairment testing whenever there is an indication of impairment.
+Certain non-proprietary club shares were assessed to be impaired as determined by the management; hence, an adequate amount of allowance for impairment has been recognized in prior years.
+There were no impairment losses recognized in 2024 and 2023 as the recoverable amount of intangible assets determined by management is higher than the carrying value.